JNRowe/jnrowe.github.io/articles/tips/Compiling_in_vim.rst

     Is there a way to make :command:`vim` compile C files without a :file:`Makefile`?

-A quick phone call later and we know that Laura wishes to emulate the make_’s behaviour where calling ``make my_code`` without a :file:`Makefile` will attempt to build :file:`my_code` from :file:`my_code.c`. vim_’s default ``:make`` command doesn’t quite do the trick as it just calls :command:`make`
+A quick phone call later and we know that Laura wishes to emulate make_’s behaviour where calling ``make my_code`` without a :file:`Makefile` will attempt to build :file:`my_code` from :file:`my_code.c`. vim_’s default ``:make`` command doesn’t quite do the trick as it just calls :command:`make`